pfoskett/pfoskett/README.md

 - 👋 Hi, I’m @pfoskett
-- 👀 I’m interested in Web development using Java and Cascading Style Sheets and QA test automation
+- 👀 I’m interested in Web development using Java with Cascading Style Sheets and QA test automation
 - 🌱 I’m currently learning GitHub
 - 💞️ I’m not looking to collaborate on anything right now